Developer011-Saara/telemedicine_kiosk/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is available for educational and demonstration purposes.

 ## Contributing